Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 # Why is this important?

-Completing this project will give you a chance to practice creating advanced front end applications with React.
-It will also give you an opportunity to look at managing complex appication state with Redux.
-Beyond all of this the tutorial uses complex Objects and Arrays.
+Completing this project will give you a chance to practice creating advanced front-end applications with React.
+It will also allow you to look at managing complex application state with Redux.
+Beyond all of this, the tutorial uses complex Objects and Arrays.
 This should give you new tools to practice your JavaScript skills and learn some new things!

 # Prerequisites